2010 - BDA receives LEED Certification for two projects: Wayne Finger Lakes BOCES Technical Center and Fort Lee Training Complex.

 2000 - Beardsley Design Associates opens additional offices in Malone and Syracuse, NY and adds a major addition to the Auburn Facility.

-1998 - The Firm celebrates its 100th anniversary and adopts its current name Beardsley Design Associates Architecture, Engineering & Landscape Architecture, P.C.
+1998 - The Firm celebrates its 100th anniversary and adopts the new name Beardsley Design Associates Architecture, Engineering & Landscape Architecture, P.C.

 1986 - James Beardsley retires from the firm followed in 1989 by his brother Wallace P. Beardsley, Jr.